potencia/purrl/README.md

     // The purrl.post() verb method cannot be replaced with a pathElement property purrl.config('pathElement', 'post', ['api', 1, 'post']); // error

-The pathElement value can be a single value (which will be converted to a string), a placeholder object (see below), or an array.
+The pathElement value can be a single value, a placeholder object (see below), or an array.
 An array value can contain any combination of values and placeholder objects.
-Values in the array will be converted to strings, non-placeholder objects will be converted to their string representation or to JSON if no `toString()` method is defined for the object.

     purrl.config('host', 'example.com');
     purrl.config('pathElement', 'apiV1_0', ['api', 1, 0]);